Colorado Supreme Court

 The Colorado Supreme Court is the highest court in the U.S. state of Colorado.
 Located in Denver, the court was established in 1876.
 It consists of a Chief Justice and six Associate Justices who are appointed by the Governor of Colorado from a list of candidates approved by a state judicial commission.
-Each justice faces a retention election two years after his or her appointment and every ten years thereafter, with mandatory retirement at age 72.
+Each justice faces a retention election two years after their appointment and every ten years thereafter, with mandatory retirement at age 72.